-- a) Manage volunteers and donations based upon pre-designated plans, procedures and systems. - b) Develop and implement risk-informed plans using an ongoing collaboration process that brings together government and nongovernmental resources - c) Empower the whole community to adapt to changing risk conditions and withstand and rapidly recover from damage to infrastructure and systems. - d) Through preparedness and outreach activities, mitigate the cascading effects of extensive damage to residences and commercial buildings resulting from a catastrophic event (THIRA).
+- a) Manage volunteers and donations based upon pre-designated plans, procedures, and systems. - b) Develop and implement risk-informed plans using an ongoing collaboration process that brings together government and nongovernmental resources. - c) Empower the whole community to adapt to changing risk conditions and withstand and rapidly recover from damage to infrastructure and systems. - d) Through preparedness and outreach activities, mitigate the cascading effects of a catastrophic event that would cause extensive damage to residences, commercial buildings, and critical lifelines (THIRA).